2022 Deadline Club Awards Contest

-The annual journalism competition covers all work published in 2020.
+The annual journalism competition covers all work published in 2021, and the contest is open to news outlets based within a 50-mile radius of Columbus Circle in Manhattan.
 There are 36 categories covering all media formats.

 A work may be submitted to more than one category, but a separate entry fee must be paid for each category entered.

 Provide full contact information for the primary contact, whether that is a contest coordinator or the entrant.
 This should include the individual’s name, organization, e-mail address, snail mail address and phone number.
 If possible, please provide a backup contact, and indicate if another contact should be notified about making plans to attend the awards dinner, where the winners will be announced.

 Entrants must be employees of or freelancers for news organizations with an office within a 50-mile radius of Columbus Circle in New York City.

 Entries must have been published or aired in 2021.

 Content of entries may not be altered from original publication or broadcast, except for shortening as specified in the radio and television categories.

 Entries originally published or aired in a language other than English may be submitted if the original and an exact translation into English are supplied.

 Any corrections, clarifications or retractions made after initial publishing or broadcast must be submitted as part of the entry.
 Also, copies of any written challenges to the report’s accuracy sent to the entrant or the news organization by or on behalf of those mentioned – including but not limited to letters, emails or legal papers – must be included with the entry.
 Any responses by the news organization should also be included.